-Urethane Casting is most commonly used during the prototyping process, and can generally be expected to hold +/- .010″ tolerances with +/-0.0015 in/in (parts larger than 20″ may result in tolerances even beyond those stated).
+Urethane Casting is most commonly used during the prototyping process, and can generally be expected to hold +/- .010″ tolerances with +/-0.003 in/in (whichever is greater).
 For parts with tight tolerance requirements, FATHOM generally recommends CNC machining or injection molding.
 Regarding soft parts, there is a Shore A tolerance of +/-10.
-Every application is different, though, so please speak directly with a FATHOM expert.
+Please note, the above tolerances are not guaranteed because geometries vary and every application is different, so please speak directly with an expert at FATHOM.

 |Soft Tool Casting||Requires a master pattern and a silicone tool be made.|

 |Master Patterns||Usually CNC machined master patterns that last up to one year for most geometries, though masters can break during the making

 of the silicone tool.
 3D printed (e.g. PolyJet or SLA) masters have a shorter shelf life.
 Masters are destroyed after their useful life.

 |3D Printed Tools||Tools are good for up to 20 parts for most geometries and can deliver quality parts up to 90 days from being made—tools are

 |Overmold||Complex parts such as overmolds can be achieved, however casting process does not result in a very strong chemical bond between

 shots, regardless of material selection.
 Parts should be designed to maximize mechanical bonding between shots.

 |Color||Parts can be casted in color and will approximately match specified Pantone color, however, paint is recommended for show models